Cursillo Movement > World Expansion > Francophonie >| Belgium | Benin | Canada | France | French Polynesia |Switzerland |Togo

 The diocesan leaders are:

-Godfroy ANAGONOU, founder of the CM in the diocese, and Alphonse ANDELE (left)
+Godfroy ANAGONOU and Alphonse ANDELE (left)

 Spiritual Advisor: Fr. Émile MIDAHOE (right)